Government quietly introduces $103b KiwiSaver tax

-New tax rules will see the Government net an additional $225 million in tax each year by streamlining the way fees on things like KiwiSaver funds are taxed by GST.
+New tax rules will see the Government net an additional $225 million in tax each year by streamlining the way fees on managed and KiwiSaver funds are taxed by GST.

 Financial agencies and GST experts have warned the tax will hit KiwiSaver balances hard and be passed on in the form of increased fees, while the opposition has described it as "yet another tax grab ... to fleece New Zealanders of their hard-earned cash".